nginxinc/nginx-gateway-fabric/tests/zero-downtime-upgrades/zero-downtime-upgrades.md

     kubectl apply -f manifests/gateway-updated.yaml
     ```

-2. Check that at NGF has a leader elected among the new pods:
+2. Check that at NGF has a leader elected among the new Pods:

     ```console
     kubectl -n nginx-gateway logs <nkg-pod> | grep leader